-Individuals have been quite enthusiastic ever since the National Trust officially confirmed that it will be reopening gardens and parks.
+Individuals have been enthusiastic since the National Trust officially confirmed that it will reopen gardens and parks in the UK.

-The National Trust’s attractions have been visited by a lot of people in the past.
+Many people have visited the National Trust’s attractions in the past.
 Be it the perennially stunning Stonehenge, Formby, or Brownsea Island.

-If you’re looking for places to visit over the weekends or on a vacation, here are 25 distinctive and intriguing destinations that belong to the National Trust.
+If you’re looking for places to visit over the weekends or on vacation, here are 25 distinctive and intriguing destinations that belong to the National Trust in the UK.

 1. Aira Force and Ullswater, Cumbria

-If you’re looking for the best National Trust Places To Visit, go no further than here.
-One of the most beautiful waterfalls in the northern English Lake District was Aira Force.
+If you’re looking for the best National Trust places to visit, go here.
+Aira Force was one of the most beautiful waterfalls in the northern English Lake District.

-Although it had numerous tiers, the one you can see in the image above was the waterfall’s most appealing one.
-It dropped over them between two footbridges that crossed the Aira Beck.
+Although it had numerous tiers, The waterfall dropped between two footbridges that crossed the Aira Beck.

-Since more than 250 years ago, tourists have reportedly been visiting Aira Force.
+For more than 250 years, tourists have been visiting Aira Force.

 2. St Agnes Head, Cornwall, England

-Starting your search for the best National Trust Places To Visit, here is a wonderful idea.
+Here is a beautiful idea to start your search for the best National Trust Places To Visit.

 Now and again, we could all use a little quiet time.
 Few locations in Cornwall are as serene as St Agnes Head, which is not far from Portreath and only a few miles up the coast from Perranporth.

-This ruggedly gorgeous region is ideal for trekkers and people who just wish to be surrounded by nature and history.
+This ruggedly gorgeous region is ideal for trekkers and people wishing to be surrounded by nature and history.
 It is located high up on the north Cornish coast clifftops.

 St Agnes Head sits in the shadow of the renowned St Agnes Beacon, a hill with a trig point on its top that provides some of Cornwall’s most stunning views.